mimblewimble/grin-rfcs/text/0000-general-fund.md

 * Have too many similar requests been funded recently?
 * How tangible is the value proposition to Grin?
 * How much risk is involved relative to the size of the ask and the potential return.
+* Does a prioritization call need to be made due to a limited balance in the General Fund?

 Everyone is welcome to weigh in on the merits of a funding request in the forum thread and during the public governance meeting where the funding request is finalized.
 The core team will strive to ensure there's a community consensus for each request, however the final decision rests with the core team.
 Other Grin teams who have been allocated budgets can spend funds at their own discretion, but are strongly encouraged to consider the guidelines in this RFC during their decision making process.